-stale-answer-client-timeout This option defines the amount of time named waits before attempting to answer the query with a stale RRset from cache.
+stale-answer-client-timeout This option defines the amount of time (in milliseconds) that named waits before attempting to answer the query with a stale RRset from cache.
 If a stale answer is found, named continues the ongoing fetches, attempting to refresh the RRset in cache until the resolver-query-timeout interval is reached.